KalinNonchev/gnomAD_DB/README.md

 It works for all currently available gnomAD releases.

-## 1. Data preprocessing and SQL tabase creation
+## 1. Data preprocessing and SQL database creation

 Start by downloading the vcf files from gnomAD in a single directory: